Pages

 Hello folks,

-The medieval part of the town, including the Basilica of Our Lady, built in the XIII century in the style of Brabantine gothic and the unique church of the Begijnhof are evidently must-sees.
-However, what impressed me the most were the ruins of the Roman city walls, built in the II century.
-For me it's impressive how they are still there after such a long time, perfectly integrated into the landscape.
-According to historians, those walls weren't built for military purposes, but as a status symbol for the proud inhabitants.
-Almost 2000 years later these walls continue to fit their purpose: the locals are still very proud of them!
+The medieval part of the town, including the 13th-century Basilica of Our Lady in the style of Brabantine Gothic and the unique Begijnhof church, are must-sees.
+However, the ruins of the Roman city walls, built in the 2nd century, impressed me the most.
+It's remarkable how they have remained, perfectly integrated into the landscape after such a long time.
+Historians suggest these walls were not built for military purposes but as a status symbol for the proud inhabitants.
+Almost 2,000 years later, the walls continue to fulfil their purpose: the locals are still very proud of them!

-The city of Tongeren does an excellent job of encouraging the archaeological research.
-Thanks to the devotion of the community the Gallo Roman museum was created.
-The place is dedicated to prehistorical times and the Roman age, the permanent collection is impressive and contains 2.300 items.
-The museum offers a very interactive and didactic experience to the visitor, inviting us to walk along the four major revolutions: "The arrival of human beings", "The first farmers", "A first elite emerges" and "The Romans found Tongeren".
-An iron made arrow displayed on a table can be just an object, but in Tongeren, the arrow, as many other artefacts, talks to us about social classes, politics, privilege and oppression.
-It's not in vain this museum won the award of European Museum of the Year Award in 2012: we do need spaces that instigates critical thinking.
+Tongeren excels in promoting archaeological research.
+Thanks to the community's devotion, the Gallo-Roman Museum was established.
+Dedicated to prehistoric times and the Roman age, its permanent collection boasts 2,300 items.
+The museum offers an interactive and educational experience, inviting visitors to explore the four major revolutions: "The Arrival of Human Beings," "The First Farmers," "A First Elite Emerges," and "The Romans Found Tongeren."
+An iron arrow on display might seem like just an object, but in Tongeren, this arrow, along with many other artefacts, speaks to us about social classes, politics, privilege, and oppression.
+It's no surprise this museum won the European Museum of the Year Award in 2012: we need spaces that encourage critical thinking.

-I've visited many beautiful places in Tongeren and yet I have so many more to explore in the future.
-I'm looking forward to visiting the Tumili, Roman burial mounds, and maybe join an excavation.
+I've visited many beautiful places in Tongeren and yet have so much more to explore.
+I look forward to visiting the Tumuli, Roman burial mounds, and perhaps even joining an excavation.
 How wonderful would that be?

-Check the website of the Gallo Roman Museum for practical information.
+Check the Gallo-Roman Museum's website for practical information.

 Roman Museum of Tongeren